|HOME||PROTECTION||NATURE||PLAN YOUR VISIT||FAQ||JOIN/DONATE||ABOUT|

 segment runs for over 19 miles.
 It is accessible at several places

 in addition to those listed below, including Forest Road 2000-245

 (Burnside Road) 32 miles east of Sweet Home off Highway 20, turn

 right and travel on spur 245 for 1.3 miles; and the Lost Prairie

 Picnic Area: 38 miles east of Sweet Home off Highway 20.

 The Forest Service site Santiam Wagon Road lists several segments reproduced here.

+The segments have been renamed and somewhat restructured, but the trail remains the same; an enjoyable and mostly easy hike through a diverse forest experience.
 There are several campgrounds along the South Santiam River.
 In several of these campgrounds there will be a bridge or other opportunity to cross the River and intersect the Wagon Road Trail.